Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Random walk plus noise models

-$t=\sum_{s<t} \Delta s$.
-In this case $\psi_t=\eps_t$ is simply an identically and independently distributed normal random variable.
-The ``signal'' $\mu_t$ is a random walk and thus non-stationary.
-The time increment $\Delta t$ is varying with time.
-As an example, the first three and the last three observations in the $\delta^{18}$O and $\delta^{13}$C series are shown in Table \ref{T:Obs}, where the time increments are reported in the third column.

-The variance of a random walk and its continuous-time counterpart Brownian motion scales with time \citep[e.g.][p.
-47]{karatzas1991}.
-The variance of an increment of Brownian motion $\sigma B_t$ is given by
+where the ``signal'' $\mu_{t_n}$ is specified as a random walk process with time increment $\Delta t_n = t_{n+1} - t_n\ge 0$, $n=0,\ldots,N-1$.
+The random walk component $\mu_{t_n}$ is non-stationary.
+If the $(n{+}1)$-th and the $n$-th observation have the same time stamp, it holds that $\Delta t_n = 0$.
+The noise terms $\eps_n$ and $\eta_{t_n}$ are identically and independently distributed ($i.i.d.$) normal random variables with mean zero.
+They are assumed to be independent of each other.
+The random error $\eps_n$ has taken the role of the noise term $\psi$ in the basic signal-plus-noise decomposition in Equation \eqref{eq:decomp} and has variance $\sigma_\eps^2 >0$.

-and this motivates our definition of the variance of $\eta_t$.
-Loosely speaking, the random variable $\eta_t$ captures the variation occurring in the process $\mu_t$ in the time interval $[t, t+\Delta t]$, and so if $\mu_t$ is to model a random walk, its variance on this increment must be $\sigma_\eta^2\Delta t$.
+The variance of the noise term $\eta_{t_n}$ in model \eqref{E:RWN} contains the difference in the time stamps $\Delta t_n$.
+Loosely speaking, the random variable $\eta_{t_n}$ captures the variation occurring in the process $\mu_{t_n}$ in the time interval $[t_n, t_n+\Delta t_n]$, and so if $\mu_{t_n}$ is a random walk, the variance of this increment is $\sigma_\eta^2\Delta t_n$.
+The time scaling reflects the intuition that the further apart two observations are, i.e., the larger $\Delta t_n$, the more room there is for the signal to move.

-Model \eqref{E:RWN} can be estimated by maximum likelihood derived from the distribution assumptions.
-The evaluation of the likelihood is a byproduct of the Kalman filter recursions, see \cite{Durbin2012}, in particular Ch.
+The fixed parameters $\sigma_\eps^2$ and $\sigma_\eta^2$ in model \eqref{E:RWN} are estimated by the method of maximum likelihood, which requires the numerical maximisation of the likelihood function.
+Given the linear and Gaussian structure of the random-walk-plus-noise model, it follows that the evaluation of the likelihood can be based on a prediction error decomposition and computed in the Kalman filter recursions, see \cite{Durbin2012}, in particular Ch.
 7, for a textbook treatment.
 The first equation in model \eqref{E:RWN} constitutes a measurement equation and the second a transition equation of a state space model.
-The state variable $\mu_t$ is unobserved and inferred from observations $y_t$.
-The parameters to be estimated by maximum likelihood are $\sigma_\eps^2$ and $\sigma_\eta^2$.
-Estimates of the unobserved state $\mu_t$ can be obtained in predicted form ($\E[\mu_{t+\Delta t} | \{y_s,\; s\le t\}]$), filtered form ($\E[\mu_{t+\Delta t} | \{y_s,\; s\le t+\Delta t\}]$), and smoothed form ($\E[\mu_{t+\Delta t} | \{y_s,\; s\le \sum\Delta t\}]$) from the Kalman filtering and smoothing recursions.
+The state variable $\mu_{t}$ is unobserved and inferred from the observations $y_1,\ldots,y_n$.
+In particular, estimates of the unobserved state $\mu_t$ can be obtained in predicted form ($\E[\mu_{t_n+\Delta t_n} | \{y_s,\; s\le t_n\}]$), filtered form ($\E[\mu_{t_n+\Delta t_n} | \{y_s,\; s\le t_{n+1}\}]$), and smoothed form ($\E[\mu_{t+\Delta t_n} | \{y_s,\; s\le t_N\}]$) from the Kalman filtering (forwards) and smoothing (backwards) recursions, which can handle irregularly spaced and missing observations.
+We implement parameter estimation and state prediction, filtering, and smoothing in \texttt{Python} and \texttt{Fortran} and in \texttt{OxMetrics/SsfPack} \citep{doornik2021,koopman2008ssfpack}.
+For all these tasks, we treat the initial state $\mu _0$ as unknown and employ a diffuse initialisation.